woojiahao/tp/docs/UserGuide.md

 Important notes:

 1. While all options are optional, at least one option must be specified in total.
-2. Only one instance of each option can be specified, i.e. `/n Friends n/Dinner` is invalid as the name option is specified more than once.
+2. Only one instance of each option can be specified, i.e. `n/Friends n/Dinner` is invalid as the name option is specified more than once.
 3. All keywords specified must match in order for a transaction to be displayed.
 4. For each keyword, a substring match is required, thus `find n/with friends` will search for transactions whose name contains the string "with friends".
-However, an exact word match is not required thus, a transaction with the name `Lunch with friends outside` will be flagged as a match.
+However, an exact full name match is not required thus, a transaction with the name `Lunch with friends outside` is still considered a match.

 <div class="callout callout-important" markdown="span" style="margin-bottom: 20px;">
 The find command, like get_total_expenditure, creates a filter on the `Transactions List` and this filter persists across commands.

-Therefore, it is expected that any changes to the `Transactions List` after find may result in transactions being hidden as they may no longer abide by the filter applied by find.
+<br>Therefore, it is expected that any changes to the `Transactions List` after the `find` command
+is used may result in transactions being hidden as they may no longer abide by the filter applied by `find`.

-Use the `list` command when this occurs to reset the filter and view all transactions
+<br>Use the `list` command when this occurs to reset the filter and view all transactions
 </div>

 ##### Successful Execution